 Step back in time and experience the forest as it was hundreds of years ago.
-Take a 3 hour Eco-walk along the banks of the Ongarue River and experience the natural wealth, wonders and creativity of Papatūānuku-Mother Earth.
+Take a leisurely 2 hour walk along the banks of the Ongarue River and experience the natural wealth, wonders and creativity of Papatūānuku-Mother Earth.

 By day, 600 year old native trees -somehow saved from the extensive logging that took place here- will tower over you.
 The river is alive with rainbow trout and Tahuna (eels).
 And then the birds!